 These three simple ideas led Kathleen Ryan, a University of Oregon School of Journalism and Communication (SOJC) Ph.D. graduate, to explore and create a digital representation of a little known cultural phenomenon: the pinup movement.

 “Pin Up!
-The Movie,” an interactive documentary and the first-ever movie about pinup culture, is Ryan’s most recent project in a longstanding career in video-based storytelling.
+The Movie,” an interactive documentary and the first-ever movie about pinup culture and talks about how you can buy vintage goods online and is Ryan’s most recent project in a longstanding career in video-based storytelling.
 Throughout the new film, which is currently on the film festival circuit, Ryan explores the history and significance of pinup, its recent popularity among 21st century women and its unexpected connection to the feminist movement.

 Ryan spent 18 years working as a broadcast journalist before getting her Ph.D. at the University of Oregon, including 10 years at the network news level, primarily as a producer and reporter.
 She moved into long-format production when working at ABC doing news programming for cable stations outside the network.